What is Ethereum?

 The version pragma is “pragma solidity ^0.4.0;”

 MetaMask is a type of digital Ethereum wallet which helps to run Ethereum dApps right in your browser.
-Setting an account in MetaMask allows to send and receive Ether and it also allows to deploy Smart Contracts.
+Setting up an account in MetaMask allows to send and receive Ether and it also allows to deploy Smart Contracts.
 To receive an Ether you should have an Ethereum account or an Ethereum wallet to send and receive Ether.

 Once a contract is executed, Ethereum consumes ‘gas’, these are like tokens to run the computations.
 A transaction fee imposed for miners is charged as some amount of Ether and is taken from the account balance of the transaction originator.
-The higher the fee, the higher are the chances that the transactions will be picked up by the miners for inclusion in the block.
+The higher the fee, the higher the chances that the transactions will be picked up by the miners for inclusion in the block.
 Providing too little gas will result in a failed transaction.